DerekYuntao/myblog/_posts/2021-02-15-divergent-wind.md

 ---
 layout: post
-title: "Calculate divergent wind and potential velocity in NCL"
+title: "Calculate Divergent Wind and Potential Velocity in NCL"
 date: 2021-02-15
 description: How to calculate divergent wind and potential velocity in NCL
 share: true